 Candidates and sides will be prohibited from actively participating in student group or student service events during the campaign period (in their role as a candidate or side).
-Candidates and campaign sides are distinct entities from student groups and should not use any influence they hold with a student group to gain an undue advantage.

 This does not mean that you cannot attend student group events or talk to student group executives in your capacity as a student or as candidate or side member.